usememos/memos/README.md

 docker run -d --name memos -p 5230:5230 -v ~/.memos/:/var/opt/memos neosmemo/memos:latest
 ```

+> The `~/.memos/` will be used as the data directory in your machine.
+And `/var/opt/memos` is the directory of the volume in docker and should not be modified.

 If the `~/.memos/` does not have a `memos_prod.db` file, then memos will auto generate it.
 Memos will be running at [http://localhost:5230](http://localhost:5230).

 ### Docker Compose